 But that wasn’t his last trip along the trail.
 When Congress began discussing appropriating money for markers in 1910, Ezra spent another two years charting the path so the markers could be placed accurately.
 He continued promoting the trail at every major event along the Pacific Coast for another decade.
 When Dave and then Dandy passed away, he had them stuffed and donated them to the Washington State History Museum.
 He traveled the trail again by automobile in 1916 and met with President Wilson and again in 1924 by airplane and met with President Coolidge.
 In 1925, he spent some months driving an ox team for a wild west show.
 He even published a romance novel about the Oregon Trail.
 He was on his way once more along the trail, in an automobile designed for him by Henry Ford, when, in 1928, he died of pneumonia just short of his 98th birthday.

 I grew up hearing stories of Ezra Meeker’s exploits.
 Every year in elementary school, we would tour the Washington History Museum and gaze in awe at Dave and Dandy.
 Although I understand the wagon is no longer strong enough for display, the valiant oxen remain standing, teaching new generations about the triumphs of the Oregon Trail.

 I think Ezra Meeker would be pleased.

-For more information on pioneer life in the Seattle area, see my Frontier Bachelors Series, starting with The Bride Ship.
+For more information on pioneer life in the Seattle area, see my Frontier Bachelors Series.